Deacons

 THE LAZARUS FUND

-a ministry of the Pittsburgh Presbytery, offers grants to local people to help with utility or rent payments.
-The maximum grant is $200, all of which comes from contributions.
+A ministry of the Pittsburgh Presbytery, the Lazarus Fund offers grants to local people to help with utility or rent payments.
+The maximum grant is $400, all of which comes from contributions.
 Lazarus applicants are our friends and neighbors.
 Applications are processed right here at CHUP.
 Contact the church office at 412-921-6153 to get an application and schedule an interview.